Find the Hidden Jobs

 So sign up to Career Network today!

-Volunteers can provide behind the scenes information about a company, an occupation, a specific job or postgraduate course, as well as creating useful opportunities for networking.
-Eg what is it actually like to work at a particular company, or what skills/ interests do you really want to see in job applicants?
+Alumni can provide behind the scenes information about a company, an occupation, a specific job or postgraduate course, as well as creating useful opportunities for networking.

 What sectors are included?